 Medium Projects (10,000-50,000 lines)

-Why the split?
-Teams already using GitHub repos gain velocity from Copilot’s native integration with PRs, Issues, and code reviews.
-Solo devs refactoring across modules benefit more from Cursor’s architectural awareness.
+This is the transition zone where multi-file context becomes critical.
+For a deeper head-to-head, see our GitHub Copilot vs Cursor comparison.
+Teams already on GitHub gain velocity from Copilot’s native PR and Issues integration, while solo devs refactoring across modules benefit more from Cursor’s Composer mode and architectural awareness.

 Large Projects (50,000+ lines)

-Recommendation: Cursor Pro+ ($60/mo) or Enterprise ($custom)
+Recommendation: Cursor Pro+ ($60 per month) or Enterprise ($custom)

-The Hybrid Strategy: Using Multiple Tools
+Pro Tips: Hybrid Strategy Using Multiple Tools

-Learning & Prototypes: Gemini Code Assist (Free)
+- Learning & Prototypes: Gemini Code Assist (Free) covers exploratory work without burning Copilot credits.

-Real Productivity Metrics: Time Saved
+Methodology: Real Productivity Metrics and Time Saved

 | Task | GitHub Copilot | Cursor | Gemini |